Finally, I was there! Yay!

 - Entrance to the Citadel is only allowed for one shift.
 I entered the site two times and I need to purchase another ticket.

-- The ticket office is at the Plaza Manco Capac (the main plaza close by the train station), and they only accept cash.
+- The ticket office is at the Plaza Manco Capac (the main plaza close to the train station), and they only accept cash.
 But there is an ATM near the train station and you should be able to get cash easily.

 - There is a restaurant with bathrooms at the entrance of the citadel (or the bus stop)